 Peter The Rabbit in Graphite

-Although, this project was not botanical, I needed to draw a mammal for a graphite course I took through edX.com and I found an old photograph of our very first bunny, “Peter”.
+I wanted to draw a mammal for a graphite course I was taking and it took me a while to decide which mammal to do, then finally I found an old photograph of our very first bunny, “Peter”.

 Our family loved Peter and it was such a blessing to be able to preserve our memories of him in this way.

 Here’s the progression of my work:

 In the course, we had to give the structure of the mammal.
 I noticed some of the students were drawing the skeletal structure, so I decided that it would be fun to do the same.

 I used my big Strathmore Mixed Media pad (11 x 14), so I would have plenty of room for the skeletal structure and the final drawing and I used my set of Faber-Castell 9000 Series graphites.

 I drew the simple outline of the bunny and then I added the skeletal structure, which I found online.
 It just so happened to be sitting very similarly to what Peter was in his photo – it must be the normal bunny pose!